sato3238/pot-sdk-doc/Testing_Windows10.md

 ```

 * `(py37)` prompt means that you are in `py37` virtual environment.
-* If there is an error message for this package name or display name please change it and check again until no error found.
+* If there is an error message for this package name or display name please change it.
+Repeat until no error has been found.

-> * This `alabs.ppm plugin unique` command may takes long more than 5 minutes because getting all modules from [official repository](https://pypi-official.argos-labs.com)
+> * This `alabs.ppm plugin unique` command may takes long time - often more than 5 minutes because getting all modules from [official repository](https://pypi-official.argos-labs.com)
 > * Note that this uniqueness is checking only with `official repository` not `private repositories`. **Your responsibility to check the uniqueness**.
 > * New version of `PyCharm` changed from `CMD.EXE` into `PowerShell`.
 So there may be no `(py37)` virtual environment prompt.